yeasy/learning_pickleball/07_volley_en.md

 # How to Volley

-Volley is the most common scoring method for pickleball.
+Volley is the most common scoring method for pickleball, which is similar with the smash in badminton.

 ## What is Volley